 Through Remembering and Memorializing Violence: Transnational Feminist Dialogues, we seek to foster critical dialogue, collaboration and research innovation in feminist memory studies, and to generate space for thinking about the role of transnationality in it all.
 We invite you to participate in these conversations and to join us in developing this emerging field of transnational feminist memorialization.

 The Remembering and Memorializing Violence: Transnational Feminist Dialogues project is housed at the Centre for Feminist Research (CFR), York University.
 The workshop will be jointly hosted by CFR and the Department of Equity Studies at the University of Toronto.

 We are grateful for the generous support of our funders.
 The project is supported by funding from the Social Sciences and Humanities Research Council (SSHRC).

-At York University, the Faculty of Liberal Arts and Professional Studies Research Events Fund, the Office of the Vice-President Research & Innovation Scholarly Events & Outreach Activities Fund, Professor Carmela Murdocca and the Centre for Feminist Research have contributed to the workshop and to this website.
-At the University of Toronto, the Department of Equity Studies has provided funding for the workshop.
+At York University, the Faculty of Liberal Arts and Professional Studies Research Events Fund; the Office of the Vice-President Research & Innovation Scholarly Events & Outreach Activities Fund; Professor Carmela Murdocca, York Research Chair in Reparative and Racial Justice; and the Centre for Feminist Research have contributed to the workshop and to this website.